How to make a good first impression

 Though this point may sound obvious, promoting yourself something that many find an uncomfortable or alien task.
-Remember, the interview is your chance to demonstrate why you’re the best person for the job.
+Remember, the interview is your chance to demonstrate why you are the best person for the job.
 Employers see a job vacancy as a problem, a gap that needs to be filled, so you need to market yourself as the solution to their problem.
 You should know your CV and the job description inside out.
-Use these documents to guide you through the interview, and pick examples of your experience or education that demonstrate why you’d be successful in the role.
+Use these documents to guide you through the interview, and pick examples of your experience or education that demonstrate why you would be successful in the role.
 Be sure to tailor each pitch to the job you’re applying for.
 Pick the examples that fit best with not only the role but also the company and its values.

 Using the STAR method to answer interview questions